-- " To protect our patients' privacy by only using and disclosing a patient's protected health information if it is necessary to do your job (for treatment, payment, or healthcare operations purposes, for example) and only using or disclosing the minimum amount of protected health information necessary to do your job. - " To always obtain a patient's authorization to use or disclose their protected health information if the use or disclosure is not for treatment, payment, or healthcare operations or if the use or disclosure is otherwise permitted under state or federal privacy laws and regulations. - " To be sensitive to your surroundings when you are sharing protected health information and to always speak in a low and quiet tone if you are not in a private area. - " To always properly dispose of protected health information in the designated blue shred bins. - " To report any impermissible or improper use or disclosure of protected health information to the Office of Corporate Compliance as soon as possible. - $\hspace{0.5cm}\hspace{0.5cm}\hspace{0.5cm}\hspace{0.5cm}$ To never share your passwords or credentials with anyone for any reason.
+- " To protect our patients' privacy by only using, disclosing or accessing a patient's protected health information, including their electronic medical record, if it is necessary to do your job (for treatment, payment or healthcare operations purposes, for example) and only using or disclosing the minimum amount of protected health information necessary to do your job. - " To always obtain a patient's authorization to use or disclose their protected health information if the use or disclosure is not for treatment, payment or healthcare operations or unless the use or disclosure is otherwise permitted under state or federal privacy laws and regulations. - " To be sensitive to your surroundings when you are sharing protected health information and to always speak in a low and quiet tone if you are not in a private area. - " To always properly dispose of protected health information in the designated locked shred bins. - " To report any known or suspected impermissible or improper use, disclosure of or access to protected health information to the Office of Corporate Compliance as soon as possible, but no later than 24 hours after discovering an actual or suspected impermissible or improper use, disclosure or access. - " To never share your passwords or credentials with anyone for any reason. - " To maintain up-to-date knowledge of privacy and information security rules by completing Harris Health's annual privacy and information security education.